East End Regeneration Route (EERR)/The Clyde Gateway

 The section of the EERR that consists of Phases 1a and 2 has now officially been renamed as 'The Clyde Gateway'.

 Phase 3 will run from the Parkhead Bypass to the M8.
-This section will be developed at the completion of the 2014 Commonwealth Games.
+This section is scheduled to be developed after the staging of the 2014 Commonwealth Games.

 More details can be found here.